How Do Multivitamins Work? Everything You Need to Know about Vitamins

 Multivitamins and multiminerals are the most popular dietary supplements by a sizable margin.
-A seemingly infinite number of vitamin supplements are on the market, most of which claim to deliver crucial micronutrients that will help you lead a longer and healthier life.
+A seemingly infinite number of vitamin supplements are on the market, most of which claim to deliver crucial micronutrients essential for a long and healthy life.

-It’s an undeniable fact that we need plenty of vitamins and minerals for optimal wellness and longevity, but a $10 multivitamin from the local supermarket is not going to cover your micronutrient needs.
+It’s undeniable that we need plenty of vitamins and minerals for optimal wellness and longevity, but a $10 multivitamin from the local supermarket is not going to cover your micronutrient needs.

 A well-formulated multivitamin, however, can certainly be a worthwhile investment for active people and health enthusiasts.